-Anorexic at five in BritainAugust 1st, 2011 in Health /
+Anorexic at five in BritainAugust 1, 2011 in Medicine & Health / Health

 Nearly 100 children aged between five and seven in Britain have been treated for anorexia or bulimia in the past three years, according to figures released on Monday.